Non-local Student Welcome Guide

 Hong Kong in general has a mild weather.
 It can sometimes be affected by extreme weather.
 Severe weather phenomena that can affect Hong Kong include tropical cyclones, strong winter and summer monsoon, monsoon troughs, and thunderstorms with associated squalls that are most frequent from April to September.

 The government has implemented a warning system.
 Examples of warnings are Tropical Cyclone Warning, Rainstorm Warning, Cold Weather Warning and Very Hot Weather Warning.
 There are a few grades of Tropical Cyclone Warning Signals (signals No. 1, 3, 8, 9 and 10 being the highest).
 In addition, there are three Rainstorm Warning Levels (amber, red and black being the highest).
 When typhoon signal No. 8 or above and/or black rainstorm warning signal is in force, classes are suspended.
-You are strongly advised to stay indoors.

 Air heating system is uncommon in Hong Kong.
 Prepare yourselves with cold resistant clothes and quilts in winter.